How To Get Rid Of Thigh Jiggle

-Thigh jiggle occurs when your adductors, which are your inner thigh muscles, loss muscle definition.
-The result is that they will begin to rub together – something that can not only leave you self-conscious, but can also lead to rashes and blistering.
+Thigh jiggle occurs when your adductors, which are your inner thigh muscles, lose muscle definition.
+This may be caused by loose skin and/or excess fat.
+The result is that they’ll begin to rub together – something that can not only leave you self-conscious, but can also lead to rashes and irritation.

 Thigh jiggle can also be prevented through a simple exercise called the inner thigh squeeze, which takes only a few moments of your time and an exercise ball (which can be a tennis, soccer or even beach ball).